nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 The method `allocate` should allocate memory, as described in Section 2.1.1.

-The method `send` should send the data stored in the buffer.
+The method `route` should send (route) the data stored in the buffer.
 A typical implementation invokes either a `Com` port (e.g., for sending commands) or a `BufferSend` port (e.g., for sending file packets).